Consensys/doc.gnark/docs/HowTo/write/instructions.md

 ```

 !!!note
-	Work is ongoing to provide a sexier alternative closer to traditional `if` / `else` statements
+	Work is ongoing to provide a `if` like statement.
+[Github issue](https://github.com/ConsenSys/gnark/issues/81)